Legal Rights of New York State Accident Victims

-Visiting our website, submitting any information via questionnaire or email, or discussing your case with us does not create an attorney-client relationship.
+Visiting our website, submitting any information via questionnaire or email, or discussing your case with a NY Accident Lawyer does not create an attorney-client relationship.
 An attorney-client relationship with our law firm can only be established with the signing of a written retainer agreement prepared by our law firm.

 Prior results do not guarantee or predict a similar outcome with respect to any future case or legal matter.

-The New York personal injury, accidental injury, serious accident, or other personal injury legal information contained in this website is not intended to constitute legal advice, nor to create an attorney-client relationship or lawyer-client relationship.
-We recommend that you discuss your accident case with a New York Personal Injury Attorney or New York Accident Lawyer promptly, since there are strict time limitations that apply to New York injury cases.
+The information contained in this website is not intended to constitute legal advice, nor to create an attorney-client relationship or lawyer-client relationship.
+We recommend that you discuss your accident case with a NY Accident Lawyer or New York Personal Injury Attorney promptly, since there are strict time limitations that apply to New York personal injury cases.

-New York City Personal Injury Lawyers and Attorneys New York City representing accident victims who have sustained serious injuries in New York City, Manhattan, Bronx, Brooklyn, Queens, Staten Island, Long Island, Nassau County, Suffolk County, Westchester County, Rockland County and upstate New York.
+NY Accident Lawyer & New York City Personal Injury Lawyer representing seriously injured accident victims in New York City, Manhattan, Bronx, Brooklyn, Queens, Staten Island, Long Island, Nassau County, Suffolk County, Westchester County, Rockland County and upstate New York.